Sijie Lu, B.S., Ph.D.

 I received my Ph.D. from Michigan State University in 1994.
 I continued my research career as an NIH postdoctoral fellow at Baylor College of Medicine from 1994 to 2000 in the lab of Dr. Adam Kuspa, who specialized in molecular genetics I joined the faculty at The University of Texas M. D. Anderson Cancer Center in December of 2000 as an Instructor in the Stem Cell Transplantation and Cellular Therapy Department and promoted to Assistant Professor in September of 2004.
 Since joining MDACC, I have been a member of the Transplantation Immunology Section.

-Assistant Professor, Department of Stem Cell Transplantation - Research, Division of Cancer Medicine, UT M. D. Anderson Cancer Center, Houston, TX
+Assistant Professor, Department of Hematopoietic Biology and Malignancy, Division of Cancer Medicine, The University of Texas MD Anderson Cancer Center, Houston, TX

 One of our interests in the lab is discovering leukemia-associated antigens (LAA), which is the first step towards separating beneficial graft versus leukemia (GvL) effect from the detrimental graft versus host disease (GvHD).
 We have focused on Myeloperoxidase (MPO), which is overexpressed in 50% of AML, 75% of CML, and 30% of MDS patients.
 We have identified two novel, HLA-A2-restricted peptides, MY4 and MY8, as leukemia-associated antigens.
 We have been able to elicit MY4- and MY8-specific cytotoxic T cells (CTL) from healthy donor’s peripheral blood mononuclear cells (PBMC).
 These CTLs have shown the capability to kill leukemic cells but not normal bone marrow in vitro.
 In addition, these CTLs can drastically reduce tumor burden (50-70%) in vivo when co-injected with leukemic cells in an immune-compromised mouse.
 These data suggest that both MY4 and MY8 could be used as immunotherapy reagents, such as vaccines, for treating leukemia.